SciBiteLabs/termite_python_starter/README.md

 ## get_termite

-Send a request to the TERMite API and return text.
+Send a request to the TERMite API and return annotated text.